lara-martin/NLP-class/homeworks/hw3.md

  b.
 (6 pts, 2 pts each) How does it affect the generation?

 ## What to turn in
-* The ipynb file with all of your prompts
+* The ipynb file with all of your prompts and the code that you used for evaluation
 * A pdf with the answers to your questions and the output from the prompts

 # Grading